brickpop/tailcaddy/README.md

 **Friendly HTTPS for self-hosted services, reachable only over your tailnet.**

-Put your local apps behind clean hostnames like `cloud.example.com` with valid, browser-trusted TLS certificates — without opening a single port to the public internet.
+Put your local apps behind clean hostnames like `cloud.example.com` with valid, browser-trusted TLS certificates, without opening a single port to the public internet.
 Any device on your tailnet gets a green lock; to the rest of the world, the service simply doesn't answer.

 ## What you get